 There aren't many foods I fry with the exception of chicken, pork, or eggplant cutlets and homemade french fries.
 But it was a dreary kind of day and I did have some chicken thighs in the freezer so I figured why not.

-I soaked the chicken in the buttermilk in the refrigerator for about 2 hours before coating and frying them; then I dredged them in all purpose flour that had been mixed with spices: salt, pepper, dry mustard, onion powder, garlic powder, paprika and fresh thyme.
-To fry, I added oil to my Dutch oven since I don’t own a fryer and worked in two batches.
+Start by soaking the chicken in buttermilk in the refrigerator for about 2 hours before coating and frying them; then dredge the pieces in flour that has been mixed with spices: salt, pepper, dry mustard, onion powder, garlic powder, paprika and fresh thyme.

 After I was done frying, I put the chicken in the oven just to make sure they were fully cooked.
-I can’t compare these entirely to KFC; however, they were deliciously crunchy just how I remembered them and the kids loved them!
+I can't compare this Buttermilk Fried Chicken entirely to KFC; however, they were deliciously crunchy just how I remembered them and the kids loved them!

 - Rinse the chicken under cold water and pat dry with paper towels.

 - Add the chicken to a resealable plastic bag along with the buttermilk and refrigerate for at least 2 hours (you can leave them there all day if you'd like).
 Remove the chicken from the refrigerator 10 minutes before you're ready to fry.

 - Prepare the coating mixture by mixing together the flour, salt, pepper, onion powder, garlic powder, dry mustard and thyme.

 - Pour the oil into a large pot, Dutch oven or deep fryer and allow to heat over medium-high heat.

 - Coat the chicken one piece at a time by dredging it into the flour mixture; then add the chicken to the oil.
 (You may have to work in two batches to avoid overcrowding).